 - Sign up to receive major Olympic Development program announcements: http://eepurl.com/bg5SUX

-Pictured: American 2014 ISAF Youth Sailing World Championships medalists.
-From left: Quinn Wilson (Ojai, Calif., 29er), Haddon Hughes (Houston, Texas, Laser Radial) and Riley Gibbs (Long Beach, Calif., 29er).
+Pictured: 2014 American ISAF Youth Sailing World Championships medalists Quinn Wilson (Ojai, Calif., 29er), Haddon Hughes (Houston, Texas, Laser Radial) and Riley Gibbs (Long Beach, Calif., 29er).
 Photo: Yvette Eenkema/US Sailing.